Why Do We Underestimate Our Effect on Others?

 Even when it’s not directly advising us to keep to ourselves, our inner critic can blind us to our effect on others simply by keeping our lens focused inward.
 It’s hard to have any sense of what we can offer when we’re consumed with second-guessing ourselves.
 When we devalue ourselves, we devalue anything that comes from us: our opinions, our behavior, even our compliments.

-As one study published in the found, people are reluctant to give as many compliments to others as they’d like to, in large part because they underestimate the positive impact their comments would have on recipients.
+As one study published in the Journal of Personality and Social Psychology found, people are reluctant to give as many compliments to others as they’d like to, in large part because they underestimate the positive impact their comments would have on recipients.
 In addition, they tended to overestimate the awkwardness recipients would feel at being complimented.

 A small thing that matters